variousauthors/the-valley/NEXTSTEPS.md

      so that a monster is visible on the map, but gates an area
      - could do both! put harder monsters on the map, give players a reason to go around
+- [x] v0 dialog state that shows the dialog box
+  - [x] init with a message
+  - [x] play N characters of the message, then wait for A
+  - [x] play the next N characters
+  - [x] once the message is done, go back to overworld state
 - [x] fight v2 - basic game loop: stats, xp, healing
   - [x] deal damage based on ATT stat for player and monster
   - [x] deal damage based on ATT stat vs DEF stat for player and monster